-The simulation of the cryostat was 2D with a foil region again connecting the horn and cup but in this case we use an open geometry so instead of the cavity it just a tube with microwaves passing in one way.
+The simulation of the cryostat was 2D with a foil region again connecting the horn and cup but in this case we use an open geometry.
+So instead the cavity it just a tube with microwaves passing in one way.
 This is the most realistic setup for studying with the 2D method.
-In this way its possible to represent the most defining feature of the test without unintentionally setup artificial resonance patterns.
-So even though the outer cavity is rectangular and infinite in two directions rather than the real cylindrical shape the microwaves are passing right through so we can study smaller local dynamics.
-So part of the tools to make COMSOL represent a realistic sandbox is to have the outer open but also large with respect to the scale of interest.
+In this way its possible to represent the most defining features of the test without unintentionally setting up artificial resonance patterns.
+So even though the outer cavity is rectangular and infinite in two directions rather than the real cylindrical shape, the microwaves pass right through so that we can study smaller local dynamics.
+So for absorption and penetration studies part of the tools to make COMSOL a realistic sandbox is to have the cavity simulated as an open geometry and large with respect to the scale of interest so reflection and resonances are negated.

-The relative permeability and relative permittivity were then varied in COMSOL so that the same volume of ammonia also reduces the power that passes through be 20%.
+The relative permeability and relative permittivity were then varied in COMSOL so that the same volume of ammonia also reduces the fraction of power that passes through by 20%.
 Figure 10 demonstrates the propagation of microwaves through two different styles of target cells.
 The cup (perimeter) is Kel-F which is a modified version of the COMSOL preset for plastic.
-COMSOL was then able to predict with in about a 1% accurate the power reduction when we put two target cells at resonance in the microwave pass.
-It is worth noting that experimentally we find no difference in
+COMSOL was